Condenser: Definition, Principle, Types, Working, Advantages

 I invite you to come with me and join along this journey of knowledge.
 Grab your seat and feel comfortable in Engineers Rail.

-So, Without any further delay, let’s get started…
+So, Without any further delay, let’s get started with the condenser definition

 What is Condenser?

-The condenser is a type of heat exchanger device, where gaseous substances are compressed into a liquid state using a cooling agent and, then latent heat is released in the environment, known as a condenser.
+The condenser is a type of heat exchanger device, where gaseous substances are compressed into a liquid state using a cooling agent and, then latent heat is released into the environment, known as a condenser.

 Although, The process of changing the vapour state into the liquid state, is known as condensation.